Donal Skehan: 2009–2010: Industry

 In 2009, Skehan joined the Irish band Industry alongside the English Lee Hutton (his former bandmate in Streetwize) and Irish girl members Michele McGrath and Morgan Deane.
 Industry had success in the Irish charts including two chart-topping singles "My Baby's Waiting" in June 2009 and "Burn" in August of the same year on the Irish Singles Chart.
 In 2009, they were also a supporting act for The Pussycat Dolls at Fitzgerald Stadium.
 Later Industry single releases like "In Your Arms", "My Mistake", "Drown in the Music" and "Kill the DJ" did not chart.
 The band broke up in 2010.

 Personal life

 In June 2015, Skehan married Sofie Larsson in Dublin City Hall followed by a reception in Lisnavagh House in County Carlow and had their honeymoon in Ravello on Italy's Amalfi Coast.
 From 2016 to 2020, Skehan and his wife had a stint in Los Angeles before moving back to Dublin, where they bought a house in 2023.

 In June 2017, the couple announced that they were expecting their first child.
 In December 2017, their son was born in Los Angeles.
-In June 2019, the couple announced they were expecting a second child.
-On 28 November 2019 their second son was born.
+In June 2019, the couple announced they were expecting a second child, a son, who was born on 28 November 2019.
 Their sons have since been raised and educated in Dublin.